DeborahK/Angular-NgRx-GettingStarted/README.md

 # Angular-ngrx-GettingStarted
 Materials for NgRx course.

-`APM-Start`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.
+`APM-Demo0`: The starter files set up for use in VSCode, WebStorm, or other editors. **Use this to code along with the course**.

 `APM-Demo1`: Completed files after the *First Look at NgRX* module.
 It demonstrates a very simple, but complete NgRx example.